HaplessIdiot/xlibresteamdeckinstaller/README.md

 ```

 You can always revert to the default SteamOS session by switching your SteamOS beta branch or updating the Deck from Desktop Mode.

----

-If you’d like, I can also add **examples for overriding detection** (forcing HDR or SDR mode manually) in case users want to test the opposite pipeline without changing hardware.
-Would you like me to add that as a short “Advanced Usage” subsection?